Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 Related Reading

-• The evolution from GCN to GAT: Spectral methods gave way to ChebNet, then GCN simplified graph convolutions, and GAT introduced learned attention weights to replace fixed aggregation.
+• The evolution from GCN to GAT: spectral methods gave way to ChebNet, GCN then simplified graph convolutions, and GAT introduced learned attention weights to replace fixed aggregation.

-• Multi-head attention: Running K independent attention heads in parallel, concatenating for hidden layers and averaging for output, stabilizes training and captures diverse neighborhood perspectives.
+• Multi-head attention: running K independent attention heads in parallel, concatenating for hidden layers and averaging for output, stabilizes training and captures diverse neighborhood perspectives.

-• Applications: GATs power citation classification, drug discovery, fraud detection, traffic forecasting, recommendation systems, and knowledge graph completion.
+• Applications: GATs power citation classification, drug discovery, fraud detection, traffic forecasting, recommendation systems, and knowledge-graph completion.

 References